The Basics

 The Server

-On snapcd.io we provide a centralised service responsible for configuration, orchestration, output storage and log storage.
+The Server is the centralised service responsible for the resource catalogue, orchestration, output storage and log storage.

 The Runner